Keep Your Family Safe With Carbon Monoxide Detectors For Your Lubbock, TX Home

 When you are trying to determine where you should place your carbon monoxide detector, you should locate the appliance you intend on using it for.
 It is best to place a carbon monoxide detector around 5 feet above the floor or on the ceiling a few feet away from your stove, fireplace or furnace.
 Placing the carbon monoxide detector directly above or near the appliance can cause the carbon monoxide detector to be inaccurate.

 The number of carbon monoxide detectors you should have will vary by household.
 You should have at least one carbon monoxide detector placed on each floor of your home.
 You should also ensure that each bedroom has a carbon monoxide detector near it.
 If you have a garage, you should place one right by the door to the garage.
-You should also make sure that you have one located near fossil-fuel burning appliances.
-To find out more about our carbon monoxide detector services, call Hart Heating & AC today!
+You should also make sure that you have one located near fossil fuel-burning appliances.
+To find out more about our carbon monoxide detector services or to get answers to your questions, send us a message online or call 806.795.1207 today!